 Provisions represent obligations of the Company where the amount or timing of payment is uncertain and are comprised largely of costs to complete sold real estate projects and payment in lieu of taxes ("PILT") being contested by the Company.
-During the year, the Company identified that \$1.6 in adjustments were required to increase cost-to-complete estimates for two of its projects based on new information.
-The Company spent \$2.0 against its cost-to-complete provisions for real estate projects during the year.
-In addition, the Company continued to provide for its PILT contestation, adding \$2.4 to the provision during the year.
+The Company spent \$0.1 against its cost-to-complete provisions for real estate projects during the period.
+During the period, the Company made PILT payments consistent with those assessed but continues to contest the PILT assessed at OPMC since 2013/14.